RiTUAL-UH/Predicting-Severity-in-Movie-Scripts/Readme.md

 id | Aspect | None | Mild | Moderate | Severe | Total_votes | Aspect_rating | text
 ```
 ## Code
-Please find the code in the code folder.
+Please find the code under the `Code` folder.

 ### Dependency libraries
 In this work, we use `Python 3.7.9`.
 The dependency libraries are with the following versions: